sergiodxa/remix-utils/README.md

 ### Outlet & useParentData

+> This features is not built-in into Remix so it's marked as deprecated here.
+The features will be removed in v3 of Remix Utils.

 This wrapper of the Remix Outlet component lets you pass an optional `data` prop, then using the `useParentData` hook, you can access that data.

 Helpful to pass information from parent to child routes, for example, the authenticated user data.